jfrog/terraform-provider-artifactory/docs/resources/scoped_token.md

 Provides an Artifactory Scoped Token resource.
 This can be used to create and manage Artifactory Scoped Tokens.

-**Note:** Scoped Tokens will be stored in the raw state as plain-text.
+!>Scoped Tokens will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](https://www.terraform.io/docs/state/sensitive-data.html).

+~>Token would not be saved by Artifactory if `expires_in` is less than the persistency threshold value (default to 10800 seconds) set in Access configuration.
+See [Persistency Threshold](https://www.jfrog.com/confluence/display/JFROG/Access+Tokens#AccessTokens-PersistencyThreshold) for details.

 ## Example Usages
 ### Create a new Artifactory scoped token for an existing user